-A free two-day stop-motion filmmaking workshop for artists aged 13–18 interested in making projects focused on LGBT2Q+ identities, issues, and themes.
+Free two-day stop-motion filmmaking workshops for artists aged 13–18 interested in making projects focused on 2SLGBTQIA+ identities, issues, and themes.
 Hosted by The Cinematheque in partnership with Out In Schools.

 Equipment needed: Smartphone with working camera